-where the supplied number arguments are the integer values (or ranges of cells containing integer values) for which you want to calculate the multinomial.
-If any of the supplied values are decimals, these are truncated to integers.
+where the number arguments are one or more integers (or arrays of integers) for which you want to calculate the multinomial.

-Further information and examples of the Excel Multinomial function can be found on the Microsoft Office website.
+Further details and examples of the Excel Multinomial function are provided on the Microsoft Office website.

 If you get an error from the Excel Multinomial Function, this is likely to be one of the following: